silentDoc/AoC24/Day14/Readme.md

 In this example, the quadrants contain  `1`,  `3`,  `4`, and  `1`  robot.
 Multiplying these together gives a total  _safety factor_  of  `_12_`.

 Predict the motion of the robots in your list within a space which is  `101`  tiles wide and  `103`  tiles tall.  _What will the safety factor be after exactly 100 seconds have elapsed?_

+## --- Part Two ---

+During the bathroom break, someone notices that these robots seem awfully similar to ones built and used at the North Pole.
+If they're the same type of robots, they should have a hard-coded  Easter egg: very rarely, most of the robots should arrange themselves into  _a picture of a Christmas tree_.

+_What is the fewest number of seconds that must elapse for the robots to display the Easter egg?_